SparkPost/support-docs/articles/getting-started/getting-started-sparkpost.md

 ### Sending Domain Step 2: Verifying Domain Ownership

 Before you can send mail using your sending domain, SparkPost needs to verify that you own it.
 Adding a DNS record to your domain is the recommended way to complete this verification.
-On the edit screen, there will be a TXT record value along with a funny-looking hostname where SparkPost expects to find that TXT record.
+The edit screen, under _Set Up For Sending_, shows a TXT record value along with a funny-looking hostname where SparkPost expects to find that TXT record.
 For example, the demo hostname shown below is `scph0717._domainkey.mail.customer.com` and the value of the TXT record begins with "v=DKIM1;".
-For now you can ignore the CNAME instructions.
-[We'll explain those later](#custom-bounce-domain).

 ![Domain DNS verification section](media/getting-started-sparkpost/domain-verification.png)

-Once you've set up the DNS TXT record, come back to the edit screen and click "Verify DNS Records".
-Unfortunately, some DNS records take longer to update than others, so you may have to try this a few times or, in rare cases, come back up to 24 hours later and click "Verify DNS Records" again.
+Once you've set up the DNS TXT record, come back to the edit screen and click "Verify TXT Record".
+Unfortunately, some DNS records take longer to update than others, so you may have to try this a few times or, in rare cases, come back up to 24 hours later and click "Verify TXT Record" again.
 If you want, you can check to see if the DNS value has updated using a service like https://whatsmydns.net.
 Just be sure to use the correct hostname there, too.

 You're almost done!
 While you've been verifying ownership of your domain, the addition of this DKIM DNS record will [also help your reputation as an email sender](https://www.sparkpost.com/docs/faq/why-configure-dkim/).
 DKIM is a widely-used email standard that most email services will use to verify that your emails were in fact sent by you and weren't intercepted or changed along the way.
 Your hard work is paying off already.